 Illegal mining is on the rise in South Africa and takes place on the surface and underground at closed-off, abandoned and operating mines.
-Illegal mining is often organised and carried out by organised crime syndicates.
+Illegal mining is often organised and carried out by crime syndicates.
 Whilst individual illegal miners may act out of economic desperation, there is no doubt that illegal mining activities are directly linked to the lucrative illicit trade in precious metals and diamonds.

-By the Chamber's estimation, illegal mining activities on operating mines conservatively cost the economy more than R7 billion every year, including through non-payment of taxes and royalties.
-But, this is likely to be an under-estimate as illegitimate activities cannot be accurately quantified.
+It is estimated that illegal mining activities on operating mines cost the economy billions of rands every year, including through non-payment of taxes and royalties.
+But this is likely to be an under-estimate as illegitimate activities cannot be accurately quantified.

-Illegal miners, also known as zama zamas, risk their lives to open cemented and sealed off shafts with explosives at abandoned mines where they travel up to 3km underground to live and work for extended periods without the necessary protective gear and without regard for the impact of their activities on the environment.
+Illegal miners, also known as zama zamas, risk their lives to open cemented and sealed off shafts with explosives at abandoned mines where they travel up to three kilometres underground to live and work for extended periods without the necessary protective gear and without regard for the impact of their activities on the environment.